GitauHarrison/notes/virtualenvwrapper_setup.md

-# How to configure Python Environment to use Virtualenv Wrapper
+# Configure Python Environment to use Virtualenvwrapper

 Working on a python project in an isolated python environment is recommended so that python modules and packages don’t meddle with that of other projects or even that of the operating system.
 Thus, a virtual environment is needed eminently.